Vanishing dielectric constant regime for the Navier Stokes Maxwell equations: Introduction

 \section{Introduction}

-The classical Magnetohydrodynamics (MHD) equations for an electrically conducting, non magnetic, viscous incompressible fluid, e.g. plasma fluid, with all the physical constants equal to one in $\Omega\times(0,T)$ with $\Omega\subset\R^{d}$ ($d=2,3$) read as follows:
+The classical Magnetohydrodynamics (MHD) equations for an electrically conducting, non magnetic, viscous incompressible fluid, e.g. plasma fluid, in $\Omega\times(0,T)$ with $\Omega\subset\R^{d}$ ($d=2,3$) read as follows:

+where, for simplicity, we set all the physical constants equal to one.
 The system \eqref{eq:MHD}, widely studied in literature and used in the applications (see \cite{ST,D}), models the evolution of the velocity $u\in\R^d$, the magnetic field $B\in\R^{d}$ and the scalar pressure $p\in\R$.
 Moreover, the system is accomplished with initial data, namely

 and suitable boundary conditions on $\partial\Omega\times(0,T)$.
 The model \eqref{eq:MHD} is not the only system of equations used to model this kind of fluids.
 Another interesting model for plasma fluids is given by the Navier-Stokes-Maxwell system (see \cite{M10}):